 Sex is extremely individualized, personal, private, and sometimes even uncomfortable to talk about.
 Harness your collective energy and use it to give pleasure.
 So, when thinking about the G-Spot, help yourself and your partner feel safe by taking a deep breath and allowing a calm feeling to wash over you.
-Sex is a natural part of life and is something I hope enjoy.
+Sex is a natural part of life and is something I hope you enjoy.

 “How to find the G-Spot,” from My Tiny Secrets, can be found here.

 Yesterday I wrote about Fostering Love and the time I fostered a shelter dog and worked with kids in the foster care system.